Cagmc/architect/README.md

 * 2 kind of view models: list item and detailed
 * New base for query request filters
 * Different service interface variants (w/o query)
+* Base class for services, where all the shared code implemented
 * Interface review for query services

 ## TODO